POETRY & PILGRIMAGE

 In a tortured state: whether to lose face

-Or to betray his soul.
+Or to betray the stirrings of his soul?

 Sitting next to him was Ray: